Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenConnection.md

 #### Prerequisites

-In the *Actindo Core1 Platform*, you have permission to create connections in the *Payments* module.
+- In the *Actindo Core1 Platform*, you have permission to create connections in the *Payments* module.
+- The *Adyen* plugin is installed on the system.

 #### Procedure